catseye/Chrysoberyl/article/HTML5 Installations.md

 Instructions:

-The system running online on v86 is delivered on a 720K floppy image, which contains a minimal bootable FreeDOS install, the ILLGOL distribution, plus various tools such as the `TED3` text editor.
+The system that v86 runs is delivered on a 720K floppy image, which contains a minimal bootable FreeDOS install, the ILLGOL distribution, plus various tools such as the `TED3` text editor.
 License and distribution information is included on the disk image.